bharatcons/wazzup-love-bot/README.md

 - `stickers`: Stores custom WhatsApp stickers

 A SQL setup script is provided in `src/scripts/db_setup.sql` to create these tables with the correct schema.

+## Phone Contacts Integration

+The application uses the modern Contact Picker API to access phone contacts:
+- Currently supported in Chrome for Android and Safari for iOS
+- The API provides a native contact picker interface
+- No persistent permissions required - user must approve each time
+- Only selected contacts are shared with the app (privacy-friendly)
+- For browsers without support, graceful fallback to manual contact entry

 ## License